creativecommons/creativecommons.github.io-source/README.md

 ### Font Awesome

+This repository contains PNG icons that were converted from Font Awesome SVGs:

 > Font Awesome Free is free, open source, and GPL friendly.
 You can use it for
 > commercial projects, open source projects, or really almost whatever you
 > want.
-Full Font Awesome Free license: https://fontawesome.com/license/free.
+(Full Font Awesome Free license: https://fontawesome.com/license/free)

 > **Icons:** CC BY 4.0 License (https://creativecommons.org/licenses/by/4.0/)
 > In the Font Awesome Free download, the CC BY 4.0 license applies to all icons